Suspect is 'wildly aggressive' on video, charges with a knife toward an officer, source says

-"We believe it was a knife," the sheriff told reporters.
+“We believe it was a knife,” Pamerleau told reporters.

-But authorities aren't releasing the second video and also declined to comment on whether they found a knife at the scene where Flores was shot, the sheriff said.
+Authorities have declined to comment on whether they found a knife at the scene.

 The second video will be examined by the Texas Department of Public Safety’s crime lab, which will “try to enlarge and slow down the sequence” so investigators can get “a better idea of exactly what he had in his hand,” the sheriff said.